Do you have a good handle on your content strategy?

 Next Steps: Create a Content Strategy That Works For You

-There’s a lot to think about when thinking about content in terms of the strategy behind it.
+There’s a lot to think about when considering how to create a content strategy that pushes toward your goals.

 To flip each of these myths around, here’s what to keep in mind: